All Issue Trackers

 Missouri

-Adopted on July 9, 2012, Section 578.013 (SB 631) requires any farm animal professional who obtained recordings of animal abuse or neglect to turn them over to law enforcement authorities within 24 hours of the recording.
-The recordings must remain unaltered.
-Anyone failing to comply with this requirement will face a Class A misdemeanor.
+Adopted on July 9, 2012, SB 631, codified at Mo.
+Rev. Stat. § 578.013, requires farm animal professionals who obtained recordings of animal abuse or neglect to submit the footage to law enforcement within 24 hours.
+Failure to comply is classified as a Class A misdemeanor.

-Adopted on May 13, 2014, Section 578.405 (SB 491) makes it a crime to either obtain access to an animal facility under false pretenses or enter an animal facility for the purpose of obtaining unauthorized possession of records or data.
+Adopted on May 13, 2014, SB 491, codified at Mo.
+Rev. Stat. § 578.405, criminalizes gaining access to an animal facility under false pretenses or entering such a facility with the intent to unlawfully obtain records or data.
 This law became effective on January 1, 2017.

-Adopted on June 10, 2021, Section 261.099 (HB 574) makes it illegal to inspect animal facilities and provides that testimony or evidence about any condition or event at the facility should be ruled inadmissible.
+Adopted on June 10, 2021, HB 574, codified at Mo.
+Rev. Stat. § 261.099, makes it illegal to inspect animal facilities and provides that testimony or evidence about any condition or event at the facility should be ruled inadmissible.

 North Carolina

-In 2015, the North Carolina legislature passed Session Law 2015-50, which made it illegal for anyone to access nonpublic areas and engage in activities that exceeds the scope of authorized access to property, including placing unattended cameras or electronic surveillance devices on an employer’s premises for recording images or data.
+In 2015, the North Carolina legislature passed Session Law 2015-50, codified at N.C.
+Gen. Stat. § 99A-2, prohibiting unauthorized access to nonpublic areas and any activities exceeding the scope of permitted access.
+This includes placing unattended cameras or electronic surveillance devices on an employer’s premises to record images or data.

 The U.S. District Court for the Middle District of North Carolina declared N.C.
-Gen. Stat. § 99A-2(b)(1)-(3) unconstitutional in Jun.
-2020 (PETA, et al. v.
+Gen. Stat. § 99A-2(b)(1)-(3) unconstitutional in June 2020 (PETA, et al. v.
 Stein, No. 1:16-cv-25).
-The Fourth Circuit Court affirmed in part and reversed in part the district court’s decision in Feb.
-2023, acknowledging that the challenged provisions infringe upon constitutionally protected newsgathering rights.
-In October 2023, the U.S. Supreme Court held that recording audio or video in nonpublic farm areas is a protected newsgathering activity under the First Amendment; PETA, et al. v.
+The Fourth Circuit Court of Appeals affirmed in part and reversed in part the district court’s decision in February 2023, acknowledging that the challenged provisions infringe upon constitutionally protected newsgathering rights.
+In October 2023, the U.S. Supreme Court held that recording audio or video in nonpublic farm areas is a protected newsgathering activity under the First Amendment (PETA , et al. v.
 Stein, et al., Nos.
-22-1148, 22-1150.
+22-1148, 22-1150).

 North Dakota

-In 1991, North Dakota enacted the Animal Research Facility Damage Act, which prohibits unauthorized individuals from entering an animal research facility and using any recording equipment.
-Anyone violating this law will face a Class B misdemeanor charge.
+In 1991, North Dakota enacted the Animal Research Facility Damage Act, codified at NDCC 12.1-21.1-01 to 05, which prohibits unauthorized individuals from entering an animal research facility and using recording equipment.
+Anyone violating the law face a Class B misdemeanor charge.

 Texas

-Adopted on June 15, 2017, Section 423.009 (HB 1643) makes it unlawful to operate an unmanned aircraft above concentrated animal feeding operations (CAFOs) for the purpose of taking pictures.
+Adopted on June 15, 2017, HB 1643, codified at Texas Code § 423.009, prohibits the operation of unmanned aircraft over concentrated animal feeding operations (CAFOs) for the purpose of capturing images.

 Utah

-Adopted on March 20, 2012, Section 76-6-112 (HB 187) creates the offense of agricultural operation interference.
-Anyone who knowingly or intentionally records images or sounds from an agricultural operation without the owner’s consent will be charged with a misdemeanor.
+Adopted on March 20, 2012, HB 187, codified at Utah Code Ann. § 76-6-112, establishes the offense of agricultural operation interference, making it a misdemeanor to knowingly or intentionally record images or sounds from an agricultural operation without the owner’s consent.

 The U.S. District Court for the District of Utah held Utah Code Ann. § 76-6-112 unconstitutional in July 2017 (Animal Legal Defense Fund, et al. v.
 Herbert, et al., No. 2:13-cv-679).